adinhodovic/django-mixin/README.md

 1. Generate the config files and deploy them yourself
 2. Use jsonnet to deploy this mixin along with Prometheus and Grafana
 3. Use prometheus-operator to deploy this mixin

+Or import the dashboard using json in `./dashboards_out`, alternatively import them from the `Grafana.com` dashboard page.

 ## Generate config files